 Here are some of my favorite misadventures…..

 I almost froze to death visiting Stonehenge.
 I climbed Mt.
 Olympus in flip-flops that broke every other step.
-I had my twenty-fifth birthday hostel-less, sleeping in front of a car rental place on a dock on a Greek.
+I had my twenty-fifth birthday hostel-less, sleeping in front of a car rental place on a dock on one of the best island in Greece.
 A grizzly surprised my friend, Luke, and I in the Wilderness of Alaska.
 My brother and I had a four-day stretch of traveling where we only managed to get one hour of sleep the whole time resulting in a bunch of lost items, including one bank card and ID.
 These are just a few of my misadventures and yet, when I reflect back at these moments, it is with a sense of fondness and inner pride.
 When people ask me about traveling, these are the stories I like to bring up first, Yes, I’ve been to the Hagia Sophia in Istanbul, but let me tell you about how my debit card wouldn’t work there, and how I survived 5 days with practically nothing.